Helldivers

-Helldivers (stylized in all caps) is a 2015 top-down shooter video game developed by Arrowhead Game Studios and published by Sony Computer Entertainment.
+Helldivers is a 2015 top-down shooter video game developed by Arrowhead Game Studios and published by Sony Computer Entertainment.
 The game was released for PlayStation 3, PlayStation 4, and PlayStation Vita (with cross-play) in March 2015.
 A version for Windows was also released on 7 December 2015, making it the first Sony-published game for personal computers since Twisted Metal 2 and Jet Moto in 1997.
 The story follows the Helldivers, a unit of shock troops mobilized to spread managed democracy and defend their way of life.

 Helldivers received positive reviews from critics and sold over 4 million units by May 2024.
 A sequel, Helldivers 2, was announced in May 2023 and was released on 8 February 2024.

 Gameplay

 In Helldivers, the player needs to coordinate their actions during chaotic combat to complete objectives and avoid friendly fire casualties.
 The game pits the players against three different enemy species and tasks them with ensuring the survival of Super Earth.
 Players engage with procedurally generated missions where players must accomplish a series of objectives.
 At the start of each mission, players can choose their loadouts (sets of weapons, equipment, and gear) and deployment positions.
 They can also use the game's stratagem mechanic to enhance their options, catering to the map layout or their individual playstyle.
 For example, the player may choose stratagems that focus on providing additional firepower or mobility, or give themselves supportive abilities such as calling in precise airstrikes.

 The game has a single difficulty option, though the player can then choose a hard or easy planet for their missions.
 This changed over the course of development.

 In each mission, the player must fight or sneak through enemy-controlled territory to complete the given objectives, then escape via a dropship.
 It is possible to fail some of the given objectives without immediately losing.
 It often benefits the player to avoid direct combat if possible, as the enemy has infinite reinforcements, and there are no in-game rewards for simply killing enemies.

 The game keeps many of the mechanics common to the genre, like fog of war and a map that shows any enemies the player(s) can currently see.
 The enemy will patrol their territory, impeding the player's attempt to complete the given objectives.
 Enemy units that come in contact with the player(s) will try to raise an alarm, which will result in continuous waves of enemy reinforcements for as long as the alarm remains active.
 The player can prevent an alarm by avoiding enemy patrols if possible, and can cancel one by defeating all units currently aware of the player or by fleeing the area.

 Once all mission objectives are successfully completed or failed, the player is then required to call in a dropship and escape with all their remaining units.
 This takes 90 seconds and draws enemy attention to the landing zone, resulting in heavy fighting.

 Entering the dropship completes the mission.